may 2/RUN

 That bears the Human Soul –

 I think this would be a fun poem to memorize and always have at the ready when thinking about why I love reading.
 I remember when I first encountered the word frigate.
 It was from one of my son’s friends.
 I think they were both 11 or 12 at the time.
-He mentioned how fascinated he was by old warships, including frigates.
-Then he gave me a lecture on the different types of frigates.
+They mentioned how fascinated they were by old warships, including frigates.
+Then they gave me a lecture on the different types of frigates.
 Strange.

 So, reading this, I knew frigate, but I was unfamiliar with courser.
 According to the OED, it’s a swift horse.
 Something interesting: a frigate is “a light and swift vessel, originally built for rowing, afterwards for sailing,” which is what I think ED intends here, but it is also a war vessel, which is what FWA’s friend meant.
 A courser is a swift racing horse, but it is also “a powerful horse, ridden in battle.”
 Was ED thinking at all about the frigate or courser as images of war?
 That wouldn’t seem to fit with the overall meaning of the poem, but I just found it interesting that both of these figures have that double meaning.
 Oh–and the chariot too–that’s a “vehicle used in ancient warfare.”